mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 beyond repair.
 During this absolute low point of my life, a series of fortunate events got me here.
 This journey over the last decade has only been possible because I have had the immense fortune of being surrounded by incredible people.
-I want to take this chance to recall the story of how I got into Caltech, hopefully thanking every person that has helped me along the way to reach this moment.
+I want to take this opportunity to recall the story of how I got into Caltech, hopefully thanking every person that has helped me along the way to reach this moment.